314lipczuk/ODE_project_report/main.typ

 an ODE system by evaluating the equations sequentially at a consecutive `X-steps` away from the provided starting point.
 This method, while providing a weaker form of solution, can deal with harder problems, including those that describe complex, nonlinear systems.
+\
+A load-bearing assumptions when picking up an ODEs for modeling dynamics of intracellucal concentrantions is that within the cell, the system is perfectly mixed (no spatial gradients of concentration occur).
+This assumption lets us avoid the complexities stemming from tracking chemical gradients within the cell based on position within it, which would be impossible to model using just an ODE system, as multiple additional independent variables arise from having to incorporate positional information.

 Basic formulation of our model as a set of differential equations comes down to expressing each family of kinases as a state variable and expressing interactions between these kinases as a positive or negative terms in their respective differential equations. \
-Variables k and f are parameters of our model: those beginning with k concern the cascade, while those beginning with f correspond to the feedback mechanism.
+Variables k and f are parameters of our model: those beginning with k generally concern the cascade, while those beginning with f correspond to the feedback mechanism, with a notable outlier of $"knfb"$, which is connected to both.

-#block[
+#figure(
   $
     (d#"RAS*")/(d t)  &= #"light" * (#"RAS" / (K_12 + #"RAS")) - k_21 * (#"RAS*" / (K_21 + #"RAS*")) \
     (d#"RAF*")/(d t) &= k_34 * #"RAS*" * (#"RAF" / (K_34 + #"RAF")) - (#"knfb" * #"NFB*" + k_43) * (#"RAF*" / (K_43 + #"RAF*")) \
     (d#"MEK*")/(d t) &= k_56 * #"RAF*" * (#"MEK" / (K_56 + #"MEK")) - k_65 * (#"MEK*" / (K_65 + #"MEK*")) \
     (d#"NFB*")/(d t) &= f_12 * #"ERK*" * (#"NFB" / (F_12 + #"NFB")) - f_21 * (#"NFB*" / (F_21 + #"NFB*")) \
     (d#"ERK*")/(d t) &= k_78 * #"MEK*" * (#"ERK" / (K_78 + #"ERK")) - k_87 * (#"ERK*" / (K_87 + #"ERK*"))
-  $
-]
+  $,
+  caption: [System of ODEs governing the simplified MAPK/ERK cascade.]
+)

 == Modeling & Simulation pipeline